Air Naval Gunfire Liaison Company: ANGLICO Organization

+Active component ANGLICOs are assigned to the Marine Expeditionary Force (MEF) Information Group, or MIG.
+Reserve component ANGLICOs are assigned to the Force Headquarters Group (FHG) of Marine Forces Reserve (MFR).

-Because ANGLICOs are designed to support non-USMC forces, they are divided into elements appropriate for each level of a foreign force's structure and include the following.
+Because ANGLICOs are designed to support non-USMC forces, they are divided into elements appropriate for each level of a foreign force's structure and include the following:

 Company Headquarters (Division Cell)

 The Division Cell serves as the senior USMC fires liaison between the MAGTF and the supported division headquarters.
 This team is led by the Commanding Officer of the ANGLICO (a combat arms Lieutenant Colonel), the executive officer (often a Naval Aviator), and approximately 15 Marines and Sailors from the company staff.
 Their equipment is geared towards planning and communication from a headquarters.
 This is by no means a 'desk job,’ however.
-During recent deployments to Afghanistan, company staffs have repeatedly engaged in direct combat with the enemy while visiting smaller teams.
-Ad hoc Firepower Control Teams led by the JTACs and FACs at the company headquarters are also supported high-visibility operations.
+During recent deployments to Iraq and Afghanistan, company staffs repeatedly engaged in direct combat with the enemy while visiting smaller teams.
+Marines from the Company HQ can also form ad hoc Firepower Control Teams (FCT) when required by high operational tempo.

 Platoon (Brigade)

 Often referred to as a "Brigade Platoon", this unit supports a brigade of friendly forces, and as such is led by a Major (artillery officer) and an experienced Gunnery Sergeant with an MOS of 0861/8002.
 The staff is rounded out by an Air Officer (a Naval Aviator – usually a senior USMC captain) and a Naval Gunfire Liaison Officer (NGLO).
 As with the company headquarters, this unit's equipment is geared toward command post operations vice tactical combat.
-Brigade Platoon Marines frequently form ad hoc FCTs in support of specific operations, and serve as combat replacements/augments for SALTs and FCTs.
+Marines from the Brigade Platoon HQ can be task organized to form ad hoc FCTs in support of specific operations, and serve as combat replacements/augments for Supporting Arms Liaison Teams (SALT) and FCTs.
 Because of their small size and the frequency with which they train together before deployments, Brigade Platoons develop distinct identities and tight knit relationships.
 There are two Brigade Platoons in each active duty ANGLICO, and three Brigade Platoons in each reserve component ANGLICO.

 Supporting Arms Liaison Team (Battalion)

-The Supporting Arms Liaison Team (SALT) is designed to provide a comprehensive fire support coordination capability for a supported battalion.
+The SALT is designed to provide a comprehensive fire support coordination capability for a supported battalion.
 A SALT consists of 18 Marines and Sailors: an eight-man SALT headquarters and two five-man FCTs.
 The SALT leader is a Naval Aviator on a ground tour as a Forward Air Controller (FAC).
 These Naval Aviators are usually mid to senior captains who have completed several deployments.
 The SALT Chief is a staff sergeant 0861/8002.
 Though their primary missions is to provide fire support coordination to the supported battalion, the communications suite, planning capabilities, and experience of the SALT lends them well to "jump" COC operations and robust involvement in the non-fires operations of the supported battalion.
 Each active and reserve Brigade Platoon contains two SALTs.